 Getting legal aid in an emergency

-You can get emergency help if you need urgent representation in court, eg to keep you and your children safe from domestic abuse.
+You can get emergency help if you need urgent representation in court, for example to keep you and your children safe from domestic abuse.

 Your legal adviser will apply for Emergency Legal Representation to cover any immediate action.
-You’ll still need to apply for legal aid in the normal way for any ongoing work.
+You still need to apply for legal aid in the normal way for any ongoing work.

 A police custody officer will help you get legal aid if you’ve been arrested and held at a police station.
 You’ll be offered free advice: